Tell Jemmeh: Assyrian period

 During the 7th century BCE, the Neo-Assyrian Empire expanded and under Tiglath-Pileser III, Sargon II and Sennacherib, Israel and Philistia were conquered.
 Esarhaddon, the son of Sennacherib, is mentioned in some texts as having taken a city called Arsa near the River of Egypt, and its king Asuhili was taken back to the Assyrian capital Ninveh in the year 679 BCE.

 Esarhaddon probably built a military camp at Tell Jemmeh to defend the new frontier of his empire and to use as a base camp in his later campaigns against the Egyptians in 674, 671 and 669 BCE.

 A large structure, with mudbrick self-supporting arch roof, was discovered and dated specifically to a period between 679 and 630 BCE.
 It is believed to have been the seat of a military governor or general.
 As preserved, the structure measures 12.5 m long and 10 m wide.
 The original length of the structure is unknown because of previous archaeological work of Petrie and due to erosion.
 The structure has at least six rooms, three large and long and three short and small.
 Its plan corresponds with common Assyrian buildings (categorised as "Reception Suite Type F").

 The Assyrians built a new casemate wall atop of the destroyed eighth-century wall.
 The large Assyrian structure was still in use after Esarhaddon's death in 660 BCE, as it was during the reign of Ashurbanipal.
 It was likely abandoned rather than destroyed as the Assyrians withdraw from the region.

 Hellenistic period

-Has found a grain storage from the time of the Ptolemaic Kingdom.

-Later periods
+At the beginning of the Hellenistic period, the Ptolemaic Kingdom ruled the region.
+Tell Jemmeh transformed into a significant grain storage center, and the residents moved to settle in the areas around the hill.
+The site was finally deserted at the beginning of the 2nd century BC.

+Tell replaced by lower city

 Later periods are not represented on the tell, indicating that the location of the settlement (especially during the Byzantine and Mamluk period) likely shifted to the lower city south of the tell.

+Ottoman period

+During the Ottoman period, the area was inhabited by the Bedouin tribe of 'Arab al-Jubarat (عرب الجبارات).